RobotLocomotion/drake-external-examples/drake_bazel_download/README.md

 ## Instructions

-First, run the `install_prereqs` script to download the Drake source to `$HOME/drake/`.
+First, run the `install_prereqs` script to download the Drake binary package to `$HOME/drake/`.
 This also runs Drake's setup script to install the required Ubuntu packages:

 ```bash
 setup/install_prereqs
 ```

-Additionally, if you don't already have bazel or bazelisk installed, then install bazelisk:
+Additionally, if you don't already have `bazel` or `bazelisk` installed, then install `bazelisk`:

 ```bash
 setup/install_bazelisk